-This site is not considered suitable or acceptable for allocation for housing in the FNP due to the above reasons.
-However, it would be suitable as an extension to the London Road industrial area to help increase local employment opportunities, (FNP21).
+Conclusion: This site is not considered suitable or acceptable for allocation for housing in the FNP for these reasons.
+However, it would be suitable as an extension to the London Road industrial area to help increase local employment opportunities, (FNP18).